JGefroh/can-you-code/README.md

 ### Challenge Criteria
 1. Short challenges - 10-30 minutes.
-2. End result is code.
+2. End result is code or a discussion of the candidate's knowledge of a development process.
 3. Challenges are done in an environment with the tools they will have on their job (computer, google, etc.)

 # Challenges